cobaro/liblog/doc/process.rst

 ------------------------
 We largely follow the `gitflow-workflow
 <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_
-with our releases branches naming style being release/x.y.z
+with our releases branches naming style being release/x.y.z.

+Tags are made via `git tag release-1.0.0; git push`.

 We develop code in one of a 'develop', 'hotfix-x.y.z' or 'feature-foo' branch and merge accordingly.

 Documentation installation
 --------------------------